 Most patients who seek help for an addiction or eating disorder will be classified as dual diagnosis.
 This means that they are not only affected by addiction or an eating disorder but another condition as well.
 However, before they get to treatment, they’re not aware that they are struggling with simultaneous conditions.
 Upon initial assessment with medical and psychological professionals, if determined that an individual is affected by a congruent mental health issue along with the initial diagnosis, education on dual diagnosis is made available.

-Getting Dual Diagnosis Education During Treatment
+Dual Diagnosis Treatment and Education

 As previously stated, most individuals deemed dual diagnosis don’t know that they have underlying issues until they get to treatment.
 So, education is necessary to help them understand what they’re really dealing with.
 If it’s found that an individual is not only affected by addiction but also Bipolar Disorder, to gain the most out of treatment, education on Bipolar Disorder is necessary.
 No two patients are the same.
 So, each patient needs to understand as much as they can about their own condition.
 This way, they can be prepared to gain the most out of treatment.